Xiangyang: History

 In the Southern Song dynasty, after the Treaty of Shaoxing, Xiangyang became a garrison city on the northern frontier of Song.
 During Mongol conquest of the Song dynasty, Xiangyang together with Fancheng formed one of the greatest obstacles against the expansion of Mongol Empire.
 They were able to resist for six years before finally surrendering in the Siege of Xiangyang.

 In 1796, Xiangyang was one of the centers of the White Lotus Rebellion against the Qing dynasty.
 Here, rebel leader Wang Cong'er successfully organized a rebel army of 50,000 and joined the main rebel forces in Sichuan.
 The revolt lasted for nearly 10 years and marked a turning point in the history of Qing dynasty.

 In 1950, Xiangyang and Fancheng were merged to form Xiangfan City.
 In later 20th century, it became a major transport hub as Handan, Jiaoliu, and Xiangyu railways intersect in Fancheng.
 The city's current boundaries were established in 1983 when Xiangyang Prefecture was incorporated into Xiangfan City.
 The city was renamed to Xiangyang in 2010.

-Geography and climate
+Geography

 Xiangyang has a latitude range of 31° 14'−32° 37' N, or 154 km, and longitude range of 110° 45'−113° 43' E, or 220 km, and is located on the middle reaches of the Hanshui, a major tributary of the Yangtze River.
 The urban area, however, has a latitude range of 31° 54'−32° 10' N, or 29 km, and longitude range of 112° 00'−112° 14' E, or 21 km.
 It borders Suizhou to the east, Jingmen and Yichang to the south, Shennongjia and Shiyan to the west, and Nanyang (Henan) to the north.
 Its administrative border has a total length of 1332.8 km.

+Climate

 Xiangyang has a monsoon-influenced, four season humid subtropical climate (Köppen Cfa), with cold, damp (but comparatively dry), winters, and hot, humid summers.